charlesreiss/cs3130-website/assignments.md

 Homeworks are due at 11:59pm Eastern Time unless otherwise noted.

-If an assignment is linked but tentative, there may be some changes, perhaps very substantial changes, to the assignment before it is officially released.
+If an assignment is linked but tentative, there may be some changes to the assignment before it is officially released.

 {: #assignments}
 {% for assignment in site.data.assignments %}